 Another benefit of unifying enterprise knowledge is the possibility and potential of the Intelligent Swarming℠ framework*.
 It’s a framework for an extremely integrated form of organization-wide collaboration that crosses teams and departments, allowing employees to search for and find the person most likely to be able to resolve their request or provide the information they need.

-Unified enterprise search is a great way to foster intelligent swarming because it allows the inclusion of chat messages through the indexing of collaboration tools like Slack or Jira.
+Unified enterprise search is a great way to foster Intelligent Swarming because it allows the inclusion of chat messages through the indexing of collaboration tools like Slack or Jira.
 This presents a whole new type of searchable content where employees can understand the context of more informal discussions and obtain the information they need.

 2. Leveraging AI to Improve Discovery

-Once all of your enterprise knowledge is accessible from one place, give employees an information boost with in-session personalization.
+Once all of your enterprise knowledge is accessible from one place, give remote employees an information boost with in-session personalization.
 Because they’re inside apps and systems they use daily, your employees are already authenticated users.
 They reveal preferences and habits when moving from one piece of information to another.

-By taking into account every action an authenticated user performs on a site, the AI learns what works and what doesn’t in relation to different queries and searchers.
+By taking into account every action an authenticated user performs on a site, the AI model learns what works and what doesn’t in relation to different queries and searchers.
 The goal is to figure out the user’s intent quickly and guide them to their desired results as smoothly as possible.

 A system that simply spits out a list of all the tickets from the last six months in response to the query “customer issues,” forcing the team member to narrow down hundreds of results, doesn’t provide a positive (or useful) employee experience.
-But with predictive text, discovery tags, and user clusters, workers could be presented with relevant answers in seconds.
+But with predictive text, discovery tags, and user clusters, hybrid employees could be presented with relevant answers in seconds.

 For example, if an employee works in product testing and then types “customer feedback” into a query box, the system already knows they are likely looking for recent error tickets.
 A sales agent who types in an identical query might be presented with reports from the business development team.